tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 * In order to simplify our development process, we will employ the following approach:
   1. Follow the *Vitis Application Acceleration Development (VAAD) Flow*.
-  2. Use HLS to develop DSP kernels under the Vitis Application Accelerated Development Flow.
+  2. Use HLS to develop DSP kernels under the VAAD flow.
 We will discuss more about the HLS design process in {numref}`sec:hls`.

 ## Vitis Application Acceleration Development Flow
 * The VAAD flow {cite}`ug1393` is essentially a design process that